USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/rna-seq.md

 This file is ready to be imported to R for DESeq2.

-Before venturing into DESeq2.
-Let's talk about some common scenarios in biological RNAseq data:
+Before venturing into DESeq2, let's discuss some common scenarios in biological RNAseq data:

 **1. Low Coverage**
-We don't have enough reads to confidently place every read, so you need to be more permissive at the alignment stage but more stringent at the counting stage.
+We don't have enough reads to confidently place every read, so we need to be more permissive at the alignment stage but more stringent at the counting stage.

 a.
 HISAT2 adjustments: